 New policies or revisions are added upon Board of Trustee approval.

 This link connects you to an interactive web based “catalog” of the policy and procedure manual.

-Click the link above for more information on how to access and maneuver through this new manual.
+Policies that have been added or revised after 2007 are listed first.
+Policies under the old format are at the end.
+Click the link above for more information on how to access and maneuver through the manual.
 Instructions are located on the home page.